Todd Lyght

-Todd William Lyght (born February 9, 1969) is a former professional American football player and former defensive backs coach for the Notre Dame Fighting Irish.
+Todd William Lyght (born February 9, 1969) is an American former professional football player who was a cornerback for 12 seasons in the National Football League (NFL).
+He played college football for the Notre Dame Fighting Irish, twice earning consensus All-American honors.

-Lyght played in the NFL for 12 seasons from 1991 to 2002, finishing with 37 interceptions and 4 touchdowns.
+Lyght played in the NFL from 1991 to 2002, finishing with 37 interceptions and four touchdowns.
 His best year as a pro came during the 1999 season with the Super Bowl champion St. Louis Rams, with whom he intercepted six passes for 112 yards and one touchdown and was named to the 1999 All-Pro and Pro Bowl teams.
+After his playing career, he became an assistant coach.
+He was a defensive backs coach for his alma mater Notre Dame.

-Early years
+Early life

-Born in Kwajalein, Marshall Islands, Lyght attended Powers Catholic High School in Flint, Michigan where he lettered twice as a wide receiver and cornerback.
+Lyght was born in Kwajalein, Marshall Islands, which was then part of the US-administered Trust Territory of the Pacific Islands.
+His father was in the U.S. Army.
+Lyght attended Powers Catholic High School in Flint, Michigan, where he lettered twice as a wide receiver and cornerback.
 As a senior, he served as a team captain and caught 38 passes for 877 yards with nine touchdowns, and also intercepted 19 passes.
 Lyght also lettered three times in track and field.
 His high school coach, Todd Tucker, claimed that Lyght was cut from freshman football.
 This was stated during a Power's Catholic High School pep-rally in 1996.